temporalio/samples-typescript/hello-world/README.md

 # hello-world

+This example is the default project that is scaffolded out for you when you run `npx @temporalio/create@latest ./myfolder`.

+You can read the explanation on our docs: https://docs.temporal.io/docs/typescript/hello-world

 ## Steps to run this example

 1. Make sure the Temporal Server is running locally.
 Follow the [Quick install guide](https://docs.temporal.io/docs/server/quick-install) to do that.